theforeman/foreman-ansible-modules/README.md

 * Find the entity if it already exists (`entity = module.find_resource_by_name(…)`)
 * Adjust the data of the entity if desired
 * Ensure the entity state and details (`changed = module.ensure_resource_state(…)`)

-Please note: we currently have modules that use `apypie` and `nailgun` as the backend libraries to talk to the API, but we would prefer not to add any new modules using `nailgun` and focus on migrating everything to `apypie`.

 ### Specification of the `entity_spec`